k1yrix/csso-scaleform/README.md

 # CSSO: Scaleform

-project that replaces the HUD in source offensive v1.1 with scaleform style (crica 2018 for now)
+I present to you all my grandest thing I've ever done since I started modding for source offensive. this is a project that replaces the HUD in source offensive v1.1 with scaleform style (at least crica 2018)

 inspired by [abandonedpool's scaleform hud for csgo demos](https://github.com/abandonedpools/scaleform)